internetofvoice/vsms-skeleton/README.md

 | + src                 Application sources
 | | + Controller        Controllers
 | | + Service           Services
-| | + Template          Twig templates
+| | + Template          HTML templates
 | + test                Application tests
 | | + Controller        Controller tests
 | | + Fixtures          Test fixtures
+| | + Service           Service Tests
 | + var                 Variable data
-| | + log               Logfiles
+| | + log               Log files
 | | + rendered          Template cache
-| + vendor              Vendor libraries
+| + vendor              Vendor libraries (backend)
 + asset                 Media files
 | + css                 CSS
 | + img                 Images
 | + js                  JavaScript
-| + vendor              Vendor libraries
+| + vendor              Vendor libraries (frontend)
 ```
 #### Controller
-This is where your Controllers reside.
-Controller methods are called based on routing (HTML controllers) or intent
+This is where your Controllers, both skill and HTML controllers, reside.
+Controller methods are called based on
-invocations (skill controllers).
-Have a look at the provided example controllers for a kick start.
+intent invocations (skill controllers) and routing configuration (HTML controllers).
+Have a look at the provided
+examples for a kick start.

-#### Service (Model)
+#### Service
 Services provide backend functionality, like interactions with third party APIs that your skill can query data from.
-This is where your models live.

-#### Template (View)
+#### Template
-The Twig templates help you to produce HTML output - like for Amazon's account linking feature or some neat marketing
+The HTML templates help you to produce HTML output which might be needed for Amazon's account linking feature,
-web pages.
+displaying your privacy policy page or some neat marketing web pages.

 ### Tests
-Testing is preconfigured with PHPUnit, and example tests are setup so you can throw in your own tests quickly.
+Testing is preconfigured to work with PHPUnit.
+Example tests are included, so you can throw in your own tests quickly.

-### Connecting the (example) skill with Amazon
+### Connecting a skill with Amazon
-(@TODO)
+@TODO

 ### Submitting a skill for certification
-(@TODO)
+@TODO

 ### What's next?
 VSMS aims to interact with multiple voice assistant systems, so it's not only nailed down to Amazon Voice Service.
-With more services popping up, VSMS will be extended to support these too.
-The intention is to have a single environment
+With more services popping up, VSMS will be extended to support those too.
+The idea is to have a single environment
-to develop an interface to your customer.
+to handle all your voice assistant development needs without writing duplicate code.

 You are welcome to contribute to this project, and so are your pull requests.

-Found a bug or are in need of a missing feature?
+Found a bug or have a feature request?
 Please open a new issue and let us know.